 We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Bishop Bronescombe CE Primary School's Anti Bullying, Equality and Diversity, e-safety/online safety policies
+Please refer to Bishop Bronescombe C of E School's Anti Bullying policy, Single Equality Scheme and online safety policy.